Hotmoka/hotmoka/README.md

 > since he will set the keys of the gamete.

-If you re-run class `Publisher` and re-enter the last URL in a browser on your local machine, the response will be positive this time:
+If you re-run class `Publisher` and re-enter the last URI in a browser on your local machine, the response will be positive this time:

 ```json
 {